 - Consider the analogy of the knapweed that Venerable Chodron used in the teaching.
 How is picking a weed like eliminating the root of samsara in your mind?

-- Consider the causal chain that fuels samsara: grasping at true existence gives rise to distorted attention which exaggerates the good or bad qualities of an object, which gives rise to afflictions, which gives rise to action/karma, which leads to all the result of the dukkha of samsara.
+- Consider the causal chain that fuels samsara: grasping at true existence gives rise to distorted attention which exaggerates the good or bad qualities of an object, which gives rise to afflictions, which gives rise to action/karma, which leads to all the results of the dukkha of samsara.
 Think through each step and why one leads to another.
 Why, when ignorance is removed does the entire chain crumble?

 - Consider the analogy of seeing a face in the mirror.
 How is seeing the appearance of a face in a mirror similar to seeing the appearance of an inherently existent person?
 How does each appear?
 What is each dependent on?
 How can you use this analogy to start chipping away at ignorance in your own mind?